 7. Liu, T., L.J.
 Mickley, M.E.
 Marlier, R.S.
 DeFries, M.F.
 Khan, M.T.
 Latif, and A. Karambelas.
 Diagnosing spatial biases and uncertainties in global fire emissions inventories: Indonesia as regional case study. (in review at Remote Sens.
 Environ.)

 8. Liu, T., L.J.
 Mickley, R. Gautam, M.K.
 Singh, R.S.
 DeFries, and M.E.
 Marlier.
 Detection of delay in post-monsoon agricultural burning across Punjab, India: potential drivers and consequences for air quality. (in review at Environ.
 Res.
 Lett.)

 9. Karambelas, A., A.M.
 Fiore, P.L.
 Kinney, S. Guttikunda, R.S.
 DeFries, S. Chaliyakunnel, D.B.
 Millet, and T. Liu.
-Minimizing future PM2.5 and O3 air quality and health impacts with low transportation and residential combustion emissions scenarios. (in prep.)
+Reducing health burdens over India by lowering air pollutant emissions from transportation and residential combustion. (in prep.)

 10. Liu, T., L.J.
 Mickley, S. Singh, M. Jain, R.S.
 DeFries, and M.E.
 Marlier.
 Crop residue burning practices across north India inferred from household survey data: bridging gaps in satellite observations. (in prep.)

 4. Liu, T., illust. by E. Fivenson.
 “Living in a world of extreme droughts, floods, and storms” (September 27, 2019).
 Science in the News. (article)

 3. Liu, T., M.E.
 Marlier, J.J.
 Buonocore, L.J.
 Mickley, and R.S.
 DeFries.
 “We Built an App to Detect Areas Most Vulnerable to Life-Threatening Haze” (September 9, 2019).
 The Conversation Indonesia. (article)